AguaClara/HFFVFDC/Manual.md

 </p>

 The team then used the bandsaw and the angle alignment tool to produce two cuts in the top of the pipe to form a notch as shown below.
 This notch was used to secure the float to the pipe with a hose clamp later.
-The angles used to cut were 45 degrees.
+The team used 45 degree angles on the bandsaw to cut the notch.
 However, it was not necessary that this measurement be extremely precise, because the notch simply serves as a holding space for the float.

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/TopOfSliderPipe.png?raw=true"  height = 300></center>
 <p>